 We want children to develop as well-rounded people, so our vision encompasses not only academic performance, but also many other talents such as sports skills, creativity and social skills.
 Furthermore, we want both to ensure that children are equipped to move on successfully to secondary school, and to prepare them to take their place in modern Britain.

-Children have the opportunity to express their views, and deal with differences of opinion in a measured way and take part in elections for the School Council.
-They will look outside their local community to learn about other cultures, and also see how they might help others less fortunate than themselves through their charity projects.
+Children have the opportunity to express their views, and deal with differences of opinion in a measured way through regular surveys and questionnaires or pupil voice interviews as well as taking part in elections for the School Council.
+They will look outside their local community to learn about other cultures, and also see how they might help others less fortunate than themselves through charity projects.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 All children are required to follow our ‘Golden Behaviours’ and, at the start of each year, discuss the creation of their own set of class rules.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Year 6 children are able to become anti-bullying ambassadors and support their peers to resolve differences using the restorative justice approach.
 Visits from authorities such as the PCSO, the Mayor of Haringey and our local MP Catherine West, help reinforce this message.
 Year 6 pupils visit the Houses of Parliament and are taught how the rule of law is fundamental to our society.